 A recipe for Pasta con Salsa Caruso (Uruguayan Pasta with Caruso Sauce).
-This thick, creamy sauce is packed with sliced mushrooms, ham, and Parmesan cheese and perfect for pairing with your favorite pasta.
+This thick, creamy sauce is packed with mushrooms, ham, and Parmesan for the perfect for pairing with pasta.

 Salsa Caruso is a classic pasta sauce from Uruguay influenced by Italian flavors.
 The milk and cream base has a generous amount of beef bouillon mixed right in to give the sauce an almost gravy-like quality.
-It also includes sliced mushrooms, ham, and Parmesan cheese.
+It pairs wonderfully with the addition of the mushrooms, ham, and Parmesan cheese.

 I found conflicting reports on the sauce’s origin.
 It was either developed in 1915 as a way to impress the Italian opera singer, Enrico Caruso, while he was visiting Montevideo (the capital of Uruguay) or in 1950 by the Montevideo restaurant, Mario y Alberto, as a tribute to the late Neapolitan tenor.

-Either way, this sauce has left quite the impression and La Asociación Uruguaya de Gastronomía (Uruguayan Association of Gastronomy) declared the dish an Uruguayan cultural heritage.
+Either way, this sauce has left quite the impression and Asociación Gastronómica del Uruguay (Gastronomic Association of Uruguay) declared the dish an Uruguayan cultural heritage.

-Claire took one bite of the coated tortellini and immediately said “yum.”
+Claire (age 2) took one bite of the coated pasta and immediately said “yum.”
 Now in the interest of full disclosure, she has also said yum to ice chips and hand sanitizer in the past week.
 We are still working on her critiquing skills.
 At least this time I definitely agree with her and there wasn’t a single piece leftover.

 The Príncipe de Nápoles (Prince of Naples) version includes grated mozzarella or gruyere and is baked gratin-style.